 Understanding the variety of research, reports and statistics that exists for the tourism and hospitality industry can seem overwhelming.
-In our new Research section, you have access to the latest info about the tourism industry, including BC’s new Tourism Labour Market Strategy (TLMS), compensation studies and more.
+In our Research section, you have access to the latest info about the tourism industry, including studies by go2HR® and studies from BC government and other agencies.
 For older research and reports, please visit our Archived Research & Reports section.

 You may also find useful, tourism-specific national research studies on the Tourism HR Canada website.

 Inquiries?
 If you don’t see what you need, or if you have research that you’d like to share, please contact us via the online form.

 BC Cook Labour Market Analysis.
 2016. go2HR conducted a robust labour market study of the landscape of cooking occupations in British Columbia across all sectors that employ Cooks and Chefs.
 The goal was to provide clarity in the information available and identify possible crisis points as well as point to solutions to address reported labour challenges.

 BC Tourism Labour Shortage Economic Impact Study.
 2016.
 This study validates and quantifies the economic impacts resulting from tourism labour shortages in British Columbia.

 BC Resort Community Labour Market Strategic Analysis.
 2013.
 This report is a first-ever strategic analysis of the seasonal labour markets in BC’s resort communities, identifying resort community workforce patterns, issues, and strategic opportunities related to the recruitment, retention and training of workers.